tarundjoshi/goquant/README.md

 - **dericlient.log**: Logs related to Deribit API interactions.
 - **server.log**: Logs related to WebSocket server operations and client management.
 - **performance.log**: Logs related to latency measurements

+## Documentation

+This project includes detailed documentation generated using **Doxygen**.
+The documentation provides insights into the project's architecture, usage, and implementation details.

+### Viewing the Documentation

+To view the documentation:

+1. Navigate to the `docs/html/` directory in the project.
+2. Open the `index.html` file in your web browser.

+### What’s Included in the Documentation?

+The Doxygen-generated documentation includes:
+- Class hierarchies and relationships.
+- Detailed descriptions of all classes, methods, and their parameters.
+- Navigation between related components.
+- Search functionality for quick access.